 A sudoku solution and an order 9 latin square are both examples of what (e.g. in [ 1 ]) are called full sets of mutually disjoint permutation matrices of order 9: sets of nine permutation matrices such that their sum-matrix has a 1 in every cell, i.e. in each pair of distinct matrices P, Q from that set corresponding cells have at most one '1': P(i,j) × Q(i,j) = 0, for all pairs of indices (i,j).

-It is interesting to observe that the difference in entropy, in degree of order (of balance, of symmetry) between the two images stands out immediately.
-The left grid was obtained from an order 9 latin square: in the nine 3x3 squares in which the grid is divided, the same colour(s) appear(s) multiple times.
-This is not the case in the grid on the right, in which the color blocks at a glance of the eye appear instantly far more balanced, long before one finds out why that would be so: in the right image in each of the nine 3x3 squares all nine colours are present.
+Do you see how the difference in entropy stands out, the difference in degree of order (of balance, of symmetry) between the two images?
+The left grid was obtained from an order 9 latin square: in the nine 3x3 squares into which the grid is divided, the same colour(s) appear(s) multiple times.
+This is not the case for the grid on the right, in which the color blocks at a glance of the eye appear instantly far more balanced, long before one finds out why that would be so: in the right image in each of the nine 3x3 squares all nine colours are present.
 It is a sudoku solution.
 Or, as we can assign the numbers 1 to 9 to the nine colours in 9! = 362880 ways, it rather are (sic) 362880 soduku solutions.
 Similarly, the order 9 latin square to the left are (sic) 362880 order 9 latin squares.
+Let us call these sets of 362880 grids, the full sets of colorations of the grids.
+Two distinct elements in these sets are each other's recoloration.
+So any sudoku solution, any order 9 latin square etc, has 362879 different recolorations.

 This is a bigger-than-human-lifetime duration, but still an oversee-able one, and a period of time over which one may imagine keeping the old piano in a working state.
 Were one to also include all or some of the variants resulting from (combinations of) permutation of and within 3-blocks of rows (bands)/3-blocks of columns (stacks), from transposition, rotation, reflection in the middle column, middle row or in one of the two diagonals (all of these together form the group of symmetries of a sudoku solution), the number of 24/7 playing years will quickly run into the millions, time here floating into an utterly unimaginable future, whatever be our dreams and/or (il){de}lusions.